jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 Given all of the issues in the ecosystem discussed above, why do so many organizations rely so heavily on open source software in their final applications?
 There are three main drivers for this:

 ##### Total Cost of Ownership
 Even though there are many hidden costs of using open source software - and things organizations _should_ spend money on, supporting the open source software they rely on - the total cost of ownership (TCO) for commercial software is immensely lower when all things are considered.
 The simple fact that the programming languages we all rely on are open source should be proof enough of that.
 There are some [academic articles](https://www.sciencedirect.com/science/article/pii/S1877050916313631) and papers that suggest that open source can lower the TCO of a software project by 80%.

-@TODO: refer back to value of OSS
+Additionally, consider the number stated at the top of this article about the value of open source software.
+If a company had to write _everything_ from scratch, they would spend many times more than the actually value-add piece they develop.

 ##### Time to Market
 This is likely the easiest - and most obvious - win for open source software.
 If someone else has already built it, why spend time doing the work again?
 While this is immensely important in the technology startup community, it applies just as much to larger organizations trying to stay ahead of the game.
 That said, organizations must keep in mind that incorporating open source software in their final products does require effort.
 Time - and money - should be allotted for evaluation of, selection for, and contribution upstream to open source dependencies.